• Skip to primary navigation

 How thick do I make the ashta?

-The ashta or 'clotted cream' needs to be of pouring consistency but thick enough to hold it's shape when baked.
-I turn off the heat a few seconds after it starts to thicken and have the semolina dough mix already prepared so the ashta doesn't set too quickly.
-The longer it cools the thicker it becomes so prep is key.
+I turn off the heat a few seconds after it starts to thicken and have the semolina dough mix already prepared ready to go.

 Fine or coarse semolina?